Politics of Cuba: Candidates

+Local elections

 Municipal elections are usually held in October.
 On the day of the vote, held always on a Sunday, voters confirm their voting eligibility by presenting their identification cards and are then handed a ballot with names of candidates nominated in their circunscripción.
 Voting is secret.
 To win, a candidate must receive at least 50% plus one of the vote.
 If this does not happen, the candidate who placed last is eliminated and voting is repeated with remaining candidates.

 Candidates elected in municipal elections carry out their functions on a voluntary basis after their regular work hours.
 Once municipal assemblies are constituted, they elect their presidents and vice-presidents from among themselves.
 These individuals are the only ones who are full-time, earning the same salary as they received at their place of work.

+Parliamentary elections

 Second phase, elections to ANPP (Parliament), is different from municipal elections.
 Up to half of the members of parliament are nominated from individuals elected in municipal election.
 The rest are nominated by mass organisations.
 These are Workers' Central Union of Cuba, Federation of Cuban Women, National Association of Small Farmers, Federation of University Students, Federation of Pre-University Students and Committees for the Defense of the Revolution.
 To propose candidates for elections each of the six mass organisations assembles at all three levels in plenary sessions to propose candidates from the population.
 The goal is to obtain a pool of potential candidates representing a wide cross-section of the population.
 Because of this, each of the mass organisations at all three levels (municipal, provincial, national) has the right to propose at least three times the number of candidates needed for each municipality to be represented in the parliament.
 The proposals are sent to CCN (National Candidacies Commission) which then reduces the list down to the number of seats.

 Before elections (that usually happen in January), meetings between candidates and workers are held in places of work and in the neighbourhoods.
 Similarly to municipal elections, the only publicity allowed is a short biography and a photo.
 Elections happen on a Sunday.
 Voters are given a ballot with the names of candidates chosen by the CCN to represent their municipality.
 They can choose to vote for all, some or none of the candidates.
 To be elected, a candidate must receive at least 50% plus one of the valid votes.
 If they do not, a new candidate is chosen for the seat and voting repeated.